 I also tried to keep the graphics simple and low-color for those who are trying to conserve on their ink.
 You can print this in greyscale if you want to save on color even more!

-Get your copy of the December Classical Morning Menu!
+Get a SAMPLE of the December Classical Morning Menu!

 A homeschool morning menu can bring a sense of rhythm to your days; our classical morning menu offers truth, beauty and goodness for homeschoolers!
-This December printable contains 5 pages of poetry, art, and useful tips for your morning time!
+This December printable contains poetry, art, and useful tips for your morning time!
 It’s a menu for a moveable feast of learning!

 Get a FULL YEAR of Morning Menus